-Even the most advanced, well-built roof is not impervious to wear and tear, which means after a while you’ll need to replace it.
+At Divine Roofing, we know that even the most advanced, well-built roof is not impervious to wear and tear, which means after a while you’ll need to replace it.
+Our team has put together 5 signs on when to replace your roofing, check for water stains, missing tiles, check the age of your roof, roof care as well as what the attic conditions are.
 Because so many homeowners don’t pay enough attention to their roof, few recognize that the time has come to replace it until it’s too late and they need to have their roof replaced.
 So how can you tell when the time has come and you need to have a new roof installed over your head?
 If you pay close enough attention, your home will tell you.

 Here are five of the most common signs that you need to replace your roof.

 1. Water Stains in the Ceiling

 Have you noticed several discolorations on various ceilings throughout your home?
 These are usually caused by water leaking through your roof and soaking into the drywall in your ceiling.
 While one or two of these stains, especially smaller ones, are not necessarily a sign that you need a full roof replacement, several instances or particularly large stains that get darker and more pronounced each time it rains are all huge signs that your roof has sustained serious damage and needs to be completely replaced.
 Keep your eyes open for these stains, particularly along areas that are in direct contact with your roof, such as rooms with vaulted ceilings or areas that do not have attic space overhead.